Working from Within: The Nature and Development of Quine's Naturalism: Relevance to contemporary philosophy

 Similarly, Sinclair argued that Verhaegh doesn't make clear the philosophical significance for contemporary philosophy of his account of Quine's naturalism—specifically, he argues that it isn't made clear whether a commitment to Quine's naturalism entails a commitment to some of Quine's more controversial viewpoints—but he also states "[s]uch concerns do not detract from the value of this impressive work."

 Others were disappointed that the book did not cover more recent responses to Quine or post-Quinean developments in philosophical naturalism.
-Khani felt that readers may be "dissatisfied" by the fact that Verhaegh's coverage of the reception of Quine's empiricism is restricted to responses published in the 1960s and does not extend to late 20th century or later contemporary philosophy.
-Róbert Maco gave the book a positive review in Filozofia saying that the book filled a gap in the literature on Quine's naturalism and that he felt it was well-written, although he argued that its lack of coverage on the development of post-Quinean naturalism or the critical responses to Quine's naturalism throughout his lifetime were limitations.
+Khani felt that readers may be "dissatisfied" by the fact that Verhaegh's coverage of the reception of Quine's empiricism is restricted to responses published in the 1960s and does not extend into late 20th or 21st century contemporary philosophy.
+Róbert Maco gave the book a positive review in Filozofia saying that the book filled a gap in the literature on Quine's naturalism and that he felt it was well-written.
+However, he argued that its lack of coverage on post-Quinean naturalism or the critical responses to Quine's naturalism throughout his lifetime were limitations.